-In Section 5 of [1] in the induction argument from index 2 to index n the only point where the finiteness assumption is used is the starting point of the induction which we handled here in

-Theorem 3.2 and the fact that the tangent planes at x cover the whole 4-dimensional tangent space T(x), which we proved for the infinite case in Remark 3.3.
-Finally, we exclude the possibility of \mathcal{P} being infinite-dimensional.
-By Remark 3.3 we can proceed as in [1] to prove that for a Hermitian Veronesean cap of index r the tangent space at a point has dimension 2r, yielding the general version of Proposition 3.1 of [1].
-This immediately shows that \mathcal{P} is finite-dimensional.
+In Section 5 of [1] in the induction argument from index 2 to index n the only point where the finiteness assumption is used is the starting point of the induction which we proved here in Theorem 3.2 and the fact that the tangent planes at x cover the whole 4-dimensional tangent space T(x), which we proved for the general case in Remark 3.3.
+Finally, we exclude the possibility of $\mathcal{P}$ being infinite-dimensional.
+By Remark 3.3 we can proceed as in [1] to prove that in a cap of index r the tangent space at a point has dimension 2r, the general version of Proposition 3.1 of [1].
+This immediately shows that $\mathcal{P}$ is finite-dimensional.